TSU has one of the nation’s leading hemp research program, in which students and staff take advantage of what hemp has to offer to the fullest extent.

 All Tabetha Tyndale wanted was a private place to pump breast milk for her 10-month old son at her job as a nurse at the Extended Managed Long term care, a Staten Island home health care company.
 Instead Tyndale, 30, was let go just because of the simple request.
 On Sept 5, Tyndale reached an agreement with her previous employee for an estimated $255,000 pay out and the victory is heard by breast feeding mothers all over America.

-Wendy Williams spoke at the Black Enterprise FWD Conference in Charlotte to set the record straight on her marriage, her need for self care, and going it solo in her business.
+Wendy Williams spoke at the Black Enterprise FWD Conference to set the record straight on her divorce, her need for self care, and going solo in business.

 A shooting on a North Carolina university campus left two people dead and four wounded Tuesday, prompting a lockdown and chaotic scene in the state’s largest city.